Best Practices for Error Handling in App Development

 The “Forbidden” Error

 This error informs you that your account cannot access the resource you have requested.
 For instance, even though you may be logged in, you might not be subscribed to the premium plan and hence lack access to this service.
-Informing the user that they are unable to access the system but then giving them a list of the steps they must follow to unlock it is a great way to manage these problems.
+Informing the user that they are unable to access the system and then giving them a list of the steps they must follow to unlock it is a great way to manage these problems.

 Implement Proper Error Logging and Monitoring